 You own it, control it, and can use it to support all of your other marketing efforts.

-2. Promotes and sells your products or services
+2. Promote and sell your products or services

 Your website for local business can act as a digital brochure, sharing up-to-date information about your offerings, as well as a direct sales tool.